prachijambhulkar9/M3_Group33/BiCom_System/1_Requirements/README.md

 ## oWhere the owner want to use the features of ther car provided .

 ## Why
-## oTo know the working and ststuus of different features of the car.
+## oTo know the working and status of different features of the car.
-## oTo use diffewrent feature of the car with ease .
+## oTo use different feature of the car with ease .

 ## How
 ## oThe features can be used by buttons of your remote or device .